gpolitis/jitsi-mavenization/README.md

 The repository contains three POSIX compliant shell scripts :

-- mvn-extract-artifact.sh : it extracts a bundle from the Jitsi codebase.
+- [mvn-extract-artifact.sh](mvn-extract-artifact.sh) : it extracts a bundle from the Jitsi codebase.
 It does a sparse checkout that contains only the code for the bundle, isolating it from the Jitsi codebase.
 To minimize disk and network usage, it shares the git objects with a complete Jitsi (SIP Communicator) checkout.

-- mvn-extract-all.sh : it calls the jitsi-mavenize-bundle for all the mavenized bundles in the artifacts directory.
+- [mvn-extract-all.sh](mvn-extract-all.sh) : it calls the [mvn-extract-artifact.sh](mvn-extract-artifact.sh) for all the mavenized
+  bundles in the artifacts directory.

-- mvn-install-deps.sh : it installs external dependencies that are not found in a maven repository to the local maven repository.
+- [mvn-install-deps.sh](mvn-install-deps.sh) : it installs external dependencies that are not found in a maven repository to the local maven repository.

 This is a work in progress, USE IT AT YOUR OWN RISK.
 Althought I'm affiliated